 A complaint may indicate a failing on our part, which we can learn from and make improvements to our service.
 We will adopt a ‘no blame’ approach when investigating a complaint and especially where individuals are identified, with the aim of reach a satisfactory conclusion.
 We will, at all times, be polite and respectful to our patients.

 - The Practice Complaints Manager - Laurence Jackman is responsible for dealing with all complaints about our service.

 - If the patient complains in writing or by e-mail, the complaint will be passed immediately to the Complaints Manager.

-- Complaints about clinical care or the amount charged for treatment will be referred to the dentist concerned, unless the patient requests otherwise.
+- Complaints about clinical care will be referred to the GP concerned, unless the patient requests otherwise.

 - We will investigate the complaint speedily and efficiently and, as far a reasonably practicable, will keep the patient informed of our progress.
 Investigations will normally be completed within 4 weeks.